Big Brother 22 (American season): Impacts of COVID-19

 Dates for open casting calls were announced on February 28 and were due to start on March 7.
 All open casting calls were cancelled on March 10 due to concerns over the COVID-19 pandemic however potential applicants were urged to continue submitting online applications.
 An article from The Hollywood Reporter on April 7 noted that CBS would be without new seasons of Big Brother and Love Island during the summer.
 Unnamed sources to the publication said the network would rely on repeats of their scripted shows that "have historically repeated well."
 In a May 19 interview with Deadline, CBS Entertainment President Kelly Kahl said the network was "optimistic" about airing both shows (Big Brother and Love Island) during the summer "a little later than usual."
 Pre-production began on July 2 with the crew starting construction on the house located in Los Angeles.
 Deadline reported the crew was following strict health and safety guidelines which including being tested for COVID-19, wearing personal protective equipment and observing social distancing during construction.
 Fly on the Wall Entertainment and Endemol Shine North America, which co-produce the series, had to wait for approvals from unions and guilds to officially begin filming.
 CBS revealed several changes to the program to ensure the health and safety of the HouseGuests, staff and production crew.
 Prior to the season premiere, the HouseGuests were placed in quarantine and tested for COVID-19 multiple times.
 Once inside the House, the HouseGuests would be tested weekly and have no contact with the production crew and any supplies delivered to the House would be disinfected.
 The production crew and staff would also be tested regularly and screened for symptoms, provided personal protective equipment and work in socially distant pods.
 A COVID-19 compliance officer will be on staff to ensure the implementation of the safety policies.
-Additionally, the live shows would not have a studio audience.
+Additionally, the live shows would not have a live studio audience, for the first time since Big Brother 9.